top of page

 Books 4-6 of The Sun Eater Series from Anderida Books

 8. You are clearly not afraid to let even beloved characters meet their demise in your stories.
-Is it hard to let a character go after writing and developing them for so long, or does the story solely drive the character’s fate as opposed to your attachment or enjoyment when writing them?
+Is it hard to let a character go after writing and developing them for so long, or does the story solely drive the character’s fate?

 The Sun Eater novella set by Anderida Books